MLX Quantization on Apple Silicon

 RAM min-safe46.93 GB8.675+9.8% vs uniform 4-bit

-The BF16 version of Scout requires ~203 GB and cannot run on any consumer hardware.
-At the M2 Ultra’s 192 GB budget, RAM produces a 163 GB model that is 6.8% better than uniform 4-bit quantization (7.359 vs 7.899).
+Scout in BF16 needs ~203 GB and can't run on any consumer hardware.
+At the M2 Ultra's 192 GB budget, RAM produces a 163 GB model that's 6.8% better than uniform 4-bit quantization (7.359 vs 7.899).
 At 64 GB (feasible on an M4 Max), it still beats uniform 4-bit by 2.5%.
 A model that was previously impossible to deploy on consumer hardware now runs with excellent quality.

-RAM’s built-in safety mechanisms prevent over-compression.
-Without them, aggressive 2-bit compression would produce a compact 34.6 GB model that is catastrophically broken (PPL 23.6, nearly triple the baseline).
-RAM’s proprietary quality thresholds automatically block these dangerous configurations and redistribute capacity to where it actually helps.
+RAM's built-in safety mechanisms prevent over-compression.
+Without them, aggressive 2-bit compression would produce a compact 34.6 GB model that's catastrophically broken (PPL 23.6, nearly triple the baseline).
+RAM's proprietary quality thresholds automatically block these dangerous configurations and redistribute capacity to where it actually helps.

 Why Apple Silicon Is Ideal for This Workload